Jonathanjordan21/lmd_chatbot_llm/README.md

 ### /chatbot_combined endpoint
 Parallel implementation of Database and Knowledge-base.
 Chatbot gained information from both data source concurrently.
-If there is no match, the chatbot will ask further about the question given by the user.
+If there is no match, the chatbot will ask further about the statement given by the user.
 This chatbot also implemented memory cache by using redis to remember the chat history. <br><br>

 Make POST API call to /chatbot_combined endpoint <br>
+The required parameters are :
+1. query : user input (e.g What is LMD?)
+2. tenant_name : tenant name (e.g lmd)
+3. socmed_type : socmed type (e.g whatsapp)
+4. module_flag : module flag (e.g ebesha)
+5. schema : tenant schema name
+6. user_id : user id (string) to identify chat session for each tenant

+### /chatbot_knowledge endpoint
+**ONLY AVAILABLE FOR GEMINI API MODEL**.
+Chatbot gained information from knowledge base only.
+If there is no match, the chatbot will ask further about the statement given by the user.
+This chatbot also implemented memory cache by using redis to remember the chat history. <br><br>

+Make POST API call to /chatbot_knowledge endpoint <br>
 The required parameters are :
 1. query : user input (e.g What is LMD?)
 2. tenant_name : tenant name (e.g lmd)